stephan-klein/supersonic/docs/supersonic/guides/data/other-data-providers/index.md

 # Other providers

-Besides the AppGyver Database, supersonic provides an easy way to integrate application to various kinds of backends such as Parse, Build IO, Kimono or any custom REST backend.
+Besides the AppGyver Database, Supersonic provides an easy way to integrate application to various kinds of backends such as Parse, Build IO, Kimono or any custom REST backend.

-Data providers are defined using the Connect Screen.
-More info later.
+Support for these integrations will be ready in couple of weeks, so stay tuned!